Social Workers Stand Up For Millions Of People Each Day

 “NASW members and the larger social work community frequently stand up and step into situations that require advocacy, understanding and guidance for individuals who are in transition in their lives for a variety of reasons,” Wright said.

 The NASW provides its 130,000 members with information, education and support across a variety of areas of practice.
 NASW members may have careers as educators, mental health specialists, case managers, educators, researchers, policymakers, community leaders, specialists, consultants and private practitioners.
 Work settings include schools and businesses, healthcare facilities, military units, charitable organizations and foundations, and private and public agencies.

 The NASW will hold a virtual conference with the theme, “Aging Through the Social Work Lens,” June 14-15.

 Allsup congratulates the National Association of Social Workers on its efforts to raise the visibility of advocacy issues for individuals with disabilities, in particular, and for the millions of clients and patients and their families they interact with on a daily basis.
 Visit SocialWorkMonth.org for more information.

-For more information about Allsup’s services for social workers, call (888) 786-2190.
+For more information about Allsup’s services for social workers, visit our healthcare professionals web page or call (888) 786-2190.
 Individuals seeking help to apply for SSDI may visit SSDI.Allsup.com.

 ABOUT THE NATIONAL ASSOCIATION FOR SOCIAL WORKERS